zacanger/niddesa/text/generated-translations/cullaniddesa/19-chinese-google.md

-"What they told me before": ""Fan", Fanbawali Brahman and Fan other his Asari, they explain, explain, teach, inform, establish, uncover, analyze, clarify, and explain their own views, My likes, my hobbies, my own opinions, my own intentions, my own intentions.”
+"What they told me before": ""Fan", Fanbawali Brahman and Fan other his Asari, they explain, explain, teach, inform, establish, uncover, analyze, clarify, and explain their own views, My likes, my hobbies, my own opinions, my own intentions, my own intentions."
 They told me before.

 "Before the teachings of Gautam": "Before the teachings of Gautam, on the other side of the teachings of Gautam, before the teachings of Gautam; before the